imabelaus/Market-Value-Prediction/README.md

-# DP_Coursework1
+# Data Programming 1st Coursework
-In this project, I upload relevant packages in Python, clean a dataset, make a brief description of the variables, and  normalize data.
+In this project, I upload relevant packages in Python, clean a dataset, make a brief description of the variables it has, and  normalize data .